glory-violet/mainworkingdirectory/README.md

 - Select the "Command Line Interface" CLI option.
 - Scroll down the page and Check mark the confirmation option.
 - Click on "NEXT"
-- Description tag value
-- Click on "Create Access Key"
+- Under Description tag value click on "Create Access Key"
-- Click on "Download .csv file" to downloa the Access Credentials which will be used further in the project.
+- Click on "Download .csv file" to download the Access Credentials which will be used further in the project.
 - Once downloaded, sign-out from the Root user account.

 ### 2.3 Loggin in with the IAM User Credentials:
 - Open the downloaded .csv file
-- Copy the "Console Sign-In URL" e.g. https://2614522386654.signin.aws.amazon.com/console
+- Copy the "Console Sign-In URL" e.g. https://2614522386654.signin.aws.amazon.com/console and paste the URL in the browser.
      - You will get a Sign-in Page with the details such as:
      - Account ID (12 digits) or account alias (Will be already entered)
      - IAM user name (Enter the IAM User Name from the .csv file)
-     - Enter the 'Auto Generated Password" from the .csv file.
+     - Enter the 'Auto Generated Password" from the .csv file and clicl "Sign-In"
 - Now you will signed with the Newly created IAM User Credentials, with the User permission to access EC2 and S3 fully.